1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/cloud.md

 Kyverno receives validating and mutating admission webhook HTTP callbacks from the Kubernetes API server and applies matching policies to return results that enforce admission policies or reject requests.

+## Requests and Limits

+A request is what the container is **guaranteed to receive**.
+One of the most common discussions of requests is around pod scheduling.
+Kubernetes will only schedule a pod on a node that has enough resources to meet the requested resources.
+For example, if a pod requests a total of 2 CPUs, but each node only has 1.9 available, Kubernetes will not schedule the pod.

 ## Cordon and Drain

 Kubernetes Nodes need occasional maintenance.